 "We live together because we want to know our neighbors and interact with our neighbors," says one owner.
 "It's like the old-fashioned neighborhood of the future," says another.
 Adds resident Mary Jane Cavallo: "We have common meals when we want to, although we have our own places too.
 [A common meal] saves me a lot of work."

 4. What's private property and what's public property in a cohousing complex?

 Takoma Village Cohousing features two rows of privately owned condos and townhouses that face each other across a green.
-(See the next page for a condo floor plan and sales sheet.)
 The rows are connected by a 3,800-square-foot common house, which is a three-story, elevator-equipped structure where meetings, parties and other gatherings take place.
 The common house has community mailboxes, a kitchen, a great room with dining tables and a fireplace, a playroom, a TV room, workshop, exercise room, two guestrooms, an office, a laundry room and reading nook.
 Outside features include a hot tub, garden, playground, piazza and backyard hammock.
 The grounds and parking lot are common space as well.